 Transmit Corrections to any NTRIP-Capable Device

-Emlid Caster is an easy and free way to pass corrections between your receivers over the Internet.
+Emlid Caster is an easy and free way to send corrections from RTK GNSS base to your rover over the Internet.
 You can connect one base and up to five rovers in any place in the world—the Caster is available worldwide.
 The Сaster implements the NTRIP protocol, so it should be working not only with Reach receivers but any other NTRIP-capable devices as well.
 For example, we have tested it with DJI Phantom 4 RTK and Reach RS2 as a base station and it works smoothly.

 Emlid Caster is a handy solution when you want to connect multiple devices to a base station, and have to work with a long baseline, in urban or hilly areas interfering with the LoRa signals.